PerfLab-EXaCT/.github/profile/README.md

 * Workflow templates

     - [AutobahnEM](https://gitlab.com/perflab-exact/chess/autobahn-em):
     CHESS's new workflow for automating experiments with scanning electron microscopes.
+We are currently working on finalizing documentation and examples for different optimization targets.

 * Co-design tools for hybrid workflows